Improving Webcam Eye-Tracking: Impact of Hardware and Head Stabilization on Data Quality

 webcam eye-tracking, webcameras, VWP, Lab-based experimentation, competition, spoken word recognition

 Online experimentation in the behavioral sciences has advanced considerably since its introduction at the 1996 Society for Computers in Psychology (SCiP) conference in Chicago, IL (Reips, 2021).
 One methodological domain that has shown particular promise in moving online is eye tracking.
 Traditionally, eye-tracking studies required controlled laboratory settings equipped with specialized and costly hardware—a process that is both resource- and time-intensive.
 More recently, however, a growing body of research has shown that eye tracking can be successfully adapted to online environments (e.g., Bogdan et al., 2024; Bramlett & Wiener, 2024; James et al., 2025; Özsoy et al., 2023; Prystauka et al., 2024; Slim et al., 2024; Slim & Hartsuiker, 2023; Van der Cruyssen et al., 2023; Vos et al., 2022; Yang & Krajbich, 2021).
-By leveraging standard webcameras, researchers can now record eye movements remotely, making it possible to collect data from virtually any location at any time.
+By leveraging computers with webcameras, researchers can now record eye movements remotely, making it possible to collect data from virtually any location at any time.
 This shift not only enhances scalability, but also broadens access to more diverse and representative participant samples.

 Webcam-based eye tracking has become an increasingly viable and accessible method for behavioral research.
 Implementation typically requires only a standard computing device (e.g., laptop, desktop, tablet, or smartphone) equipped with a built-in or external webcam.
 Data are collected through a web browser running dedicated software capable of recording and estimating gaze position in real time.
 This accessibility has been further enhanced by the integration of webcam-based eye tracking into several established experimental platforms, including Gorilla (Anwyl-Irvine et al., 2019), PsychoPy/PsychoJS (Peirce et al., 2019), jsPsych (Leeuw, 2014), PCIbex (Zehr & Schwarz, 2022), and Labvanced (Kaduk et al., 2023).